-“Case studies?
-Why bother, I’ve got loads of testimonials?”
+“Case studies build trust?
+Hmm, why bother, I’ve got loads of testimonials?”

 Case studies are different.